MeltemKocak/flutter24_bootcamp/README.md

     * Melisa Nur Alparslan, Olgun Baran Atik, Meltem Sena Koçak, Oğuzhan Gündüz, Onur Turan

 - **Sprint Retrospective:**
+   * In the second sprint, it was decided to install Firebase first.
+   * It was decided to finalize the application logo.
+   * It was decided that all team members would write code together in the second sprint.
+   * It was decided to conduct a free API research suitable for the application for the artificial intelligence plug-in.
+   * It was decided to add an open theme to the application.
+   * It was decided to edit the daily section UI.
+   * It was decided to improve the user profile creation and editing page.
+   * It was decided to integrate daily planner and calendar.
+   * It was decided to complete the habit creation and tracking page.
+   * It was decided to add task list and reminder features.
+   * It was decided to develop the target tracking and analysis page.

 <details>
     <summary><h4>Turkish explanation</h4></summary>